dhruv8088/Chit_Chat/README.md

 - Here people can join the server and enter a room to chat.
 - This is made using reactJs, nodeJs and expressJs.
 <br><br>
+## System Requirements
+To get started with development, you need to install few tools
+- git
+  `git` version 2.13.1 or higher.
+Download [git](https://git-scm.com/downloads) if you don't have it already.

 ## Screenshorts
 <br><br>